openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

 Try the following:

 * In [openhab-cli](https://www.openhab.org/docs/administration/console.html), run `openhab:homekit clearPairings`.
-On openHAB 3.4.0 and earlier, reboot openHAB.
 Try again.
-* In the Homekit settings, change the port, setupId, and pin.
+* In the HomeKit settings, change the port, setupId, and pin.
 Save the settings, then re-open the settings so as to refresh the QR code.
 Re-add the device.
-* Remove Homekit state in `/var/lib/openhab/jsondb/homekit.json`, and homekit config in `/var/lib/openhab/config/org/openhab/homekit.config`.
+* Remove HomeKit state in `/var/lib/openhab/jsondb/homekit.json`, and homekit config in `/var/lib/openhab/config/org/openhab/homekit.config`.
 Restart openHAB.
 Reboot iPhone.
 Try again.

-### A stale Homekit device will not go away after deleting the related item.
+### A stale HomeKit accessory will not go away after deleting the related item.

-You probably have `useDummyAccessories` enabled in the openHAB Homekit settings.
+You probably have `useDummyAccessories` enabled in the openHAB HomeKit settings.
 See the [Dummy Accessories](#dummy-accessories) section in the help, above.

 ### I added an accessory as the wrong type in Home, and updating the item configuration does not cause the change to reflect in the Home app

-Homekit remembers certain configurations about an accessory, from its name to its fundamental type (i.e. fan, light or switch?).
+HomeKit remembers certain configurations about an accessory, from its name to its fundamental type (i.e. fan, light or switch?).
 If you added it incorrectly, simply updating the item type will not cause Home to update the type.
 To resolve:

-1) If using text configuration: Comment out the all HomeKit metadata for an accessory.
+1) If using text configuration: Comment out the HomeKit metadata for an accessory.
-If in the GUI, you'll need to delete the homekit metadata for all items associated with the accessory.
+If in the GUI, delete the HomeKit metadata for all items associated with the accessory.

 2) If you have `useDummyAccessories` enabled, open the [openhab-cli](https://www.openhab.org/docs/administration/console.html).